isomerpages/nyp-sirs/_digital-programmes/4bii-3-steps-to-digitise-your-business.md

 ---
 <img src="images-2021/DigitalProgrammes-Image-Masterclass.png" style="width:100%;">

-In this digital world we live in, it is no longer a matter of whether a business should become digitised, it is a matter of when.
-It is a journey which aims at leveraging the power of digital technologies to automate processes and provide intelligence and actionable insights to enabling business outcome more quickly.
+<p>In this digital world we live in, it is no longer a matter of whether a business should become digitised, it is
+a matter of when.
+It is a journey which aims at leveraging the power of digital technologies to automate processes and provide intelligence and actionable insights to enabling business outcome more quickly.</p>

-Learn the latest digital trends to start right.
-Discover why digital commerce is not digital marketing and how to apply specific knowledge and skills in developing intuitive online purchase for Click and Collect trend.
+<p>Learn the latest digital trends to start right.
+Discover why digital commerce is not digital marketing and
+how to apply specific knowledge and skills in developing intuitive online purchase for Click and Collect trend.
 Make sense of the infinite pathways in the digital space.
-Experience hands-on exercise of creating a 5-stage results-focused digital business plan for e-Marketplace ecosystem.
+Experience hands-on exercise of creating a 5-stage results-focused digital business plan for e-Marketplace ecosystem.</p>

 <h4>Outline</h4>